 This thorough analysis draws upon EU, UK, Irish and international law, setting the scene for a post-Brexit Northern Ireland by showing what the future might hold.

-Sylvia de Mars, Senior Lecturer (Newcastle Law School, Newcastle University) & Senior Researcher (House of Commons Library) examines the interactions between international economic, trade and EU Law.
+Sylvia de Mars, Senior Lecturer at Newcastle University and Senior Researcher at the House of Commons Library, examines the interactions between international economic, trade and EU Law.
 She publishes on EU law, privacy and healthcare regulation.

-Colin Murray, Senior Lecturer (Newcastle Law School, Newcastle University).
+Colin Murray is a Reader in Law at Newcastle University.
 Colin’s research focuses on public law and human rights, particularly citizenship, voting rights and the relationship between the UK, the EU and Council of Europe.

-Aoife O’Donoghue, Professor (Durham Law School, Durham University).
+Aoife O’Donoghue is Professor of Law at Durham University.
 Aoife’s research centres on international law.
 She publishes on global constitutionalisation, trade, human rights, legal history and feminism.

-Ben Warwick, Lecturer (Birmingham Law School, University of Birmingham).
+Ben Warwick is a Lecturer in Law at the University of Birmingham.
 Ben’s research explores how economic considerations affect the implementation of human rights (especially socio-economic rights) and how human rights bodies function during crises.